aliadelelroby/react-shadcn-starter/README.md

    pnpm dev
    ```

-   The development server should now be running at [http://localhost:3000](http://localhost:3000).
+   The development server should now be running at the URL specified by `VITE_BASE_URL` (defaults to http://localhost:3000).

 ## Issue watchlist